 Skip to main content

-The adoption of electricity instead of fossil fuel as the foundation for how we power industry as a whole is accelerating.
-Its effects will be felt not just by the energy industry, but across all industries and by consumers as well.
+The adoption of electricity instead of fossil fuel as the foundation for how we power the industry as a whole is accelerating.
+Its effects will be felt not just by the energy industry but across all industries and consumers as well.
 This transition presents both challenges and opportunities for everyone.
 And success depends on the availability of a digital power grid that is reliable, efficient and sustainable.

 In the energy industry, energy supply and distribution are becoming increasingly digitalized and decentralized.
 This distributed operations model relies on real-time, data-driven analytics and automation to make and implement intelligent decisions fast.

 Managing the power grid that supports this energy supply requires the combined expertise of both information technology (IT) and operations technology (OT) teams.
 The lines between IT and OT have blurred over time, and digitalization has accelerated this convergence as data is collected, analyzed and shared across systems and organizations.